avarsm/O-GEquipment/README.md

 exchangers**, and includes a standalone **Energy Optimization** tool for analyzing equipment already in service.

-No build step, no framework, no external services.
-It's plain HTML/CSS/JS so it's easy to read, easy to extend, and easy to explain in an interview.

 ## Running it in VS Code